-Ghana’s relatively small coffee production makes it the third smallest coffee producer in sub-Saharan Africa behind Liberia and the Central African Republic (which produce about 600 tons each annually).
+Known predominantly as the world’s second largest cocoa producer, Ghana is increasingly entering the coffee market.
+Ghana’s relatively small coffee production made it the third smallest coffee producer in sub-Saharan Africa behind Liberia and the Central African Republic (which produce about 600 tons each annually).

-All are dwarfed by Ethiopia’s coffee production of more than 250,000 tons in a single harvest season (typically from October to September).
+All are dwarfed by Ethiopia’s Arabica coffee production of more than 250,000 tons in a single harvest season (typically from October to September).
 The only country to surpass Ghana in cocoa production is the Ivory Coast which picks about 132,000 tons of coffee in a harvest season.

 Thank You for Visiting Espresso Coffee Guide and Reading About Ghana Coffee!
 Savor Your Coffee and Espresso, and Your Ghanian Coffee!